 Most of all, I remember how unfair it felt to have to show up anyway, despite these things.
 And yet every morning, there my mom stood, ready to take me to school before the bell for homeroom rang.

-In the same way, as the day went on, there Mrs. Weiss stood, ready to offer her guidance through fractions, divisions, exponents, and so much more.
+In the same way, as the day went on, there Mrs. Weiss stood, ready to offer her guidance through fractions, divisions, exponents, and more.
 I didn’t quite get it at the time, but both my mom and Mrs. Weiss had plenty of other things to worry about then too.
 They may not have been concerned with haircuts or uniforms, but their problems were just as vivid and pulsing as mine, and their lives just as complicated.
 And somehow, despite these things, they still got up each morning as well.
 Why?

 For a long time I struggled to fathom just why.
 I knew it wasn’t just because they wanted to teach me something; I knew that something compelled them to.
 Somehow though, I couldn’t quite put it into words at the time.
 Today, I think I’ve got a better grasp of just why, because I believe I now share their vision:

 The reason my mom, Mrs. Weiss, and the other brave women and individuals within the community like them got up for school in the morning was not only because they believed in me, but because they believed in the students alongside me as well!
 That is, they believed in me and my peers, as well as in their talents and abilities to create change in our lives no matter how difficult it was to get something across to us sometimes.

 In doing so, not only did my mom and Mrs. Weiss show leadership, honor, and loyalty to the community which brought us all together, but they did so throughout what was one of the most difficult times in our lives across from one another, at a time in which some of us were going through changes and estrangement from the world around us like never before.

 Back then, for doing these things, my mom and Mrs. Weis were, well, just my mom and Mrs. Weiss.
 Today, however, these are the acts that make them my heroes.